Hemachandirant/Simplilearn-Java-FSD-Phase02-Project/README.md

 ![Add Airline Page](https://github.com/Hemachandirant/Simplilearn-Java-FSD-Phase02-Project/blob/master/Output%20Images/AddAirline-admin.png)

+## Setup
+To run in your localhost - Clone into local and run project on tomcat server.
+If any issue check artifact is build properly.

+For database - use flyaway.sql in database folder

 ## Technologies

 Technologies used in project:

-- Java 17.0.2
-- Servlet
+Frontend - JSP, HTML, CSS
-- JDBC
+Backend - JAVA Servlets
-- MySQL
+Database - MySQL -
-- HTML,CSS
-- JSP
-- Eclipse IDE
+Application Server - Tomcat 9.0